This guide will show you how to quickly enroll your Windows Mobile/CE device and what to expect in TestDrive.

 Demonstrating a typical rugged use case, the device will be provisioned with apps and locked down with the Launcher, restricting the user's access to the rest of the device.
 Advanced Remote Management is also covered.

-- TestDrive Account needed.
+- TestDrive Account.
 Sign up here.

 - Device: A supported Windows Mobile or CE device